Astros vs. White Sox Player Props Betting Odds

 Alvarez Stats

-- Alvarez has 32 hits with seven doubles, eight home runs, 16 walks and 34 RBI.
+- Alvarez has 33 hits with seven doubles, nine home runs, 17 walks and 35 RBI.

-- Alvarez has picked up at least one hit in eight games in a row.
-In his last 10 outings he is hitting .314 with three doubles, two home runs, four walks and seven RBI.
+- Alvarez has hit safely in nine games in a row.
+During his last 10 games he is hitting .306 with three doubles, three home runs, four walks and eight RBI.

 Alvarez Recent Games